IhorSochyvets/psutil/README.md

-# psutil
-psutil usage

-What is Metrics?
+ # What is metrics?
-This is a script which is written in Python and which use psutil library for OS monitoring.
+"metrics" is a script which is written in Python and which uses psutil library for OS monitoring.
+This script was used for educational purposes.
+It shows CPU and Memory information of the OS.

-Dockerfile
+ # Dockerfile
 Below is output of Dockerfile:
 FROM python:3
 ADD metrics /
 RUN pip install psutil

-CMD ["python", "./metrics", "cpu"]  # use this command for CPU monitoring ("cpu" is argument for "metrics" script)

-CMD ["python", "./metrics", "mem"]  # use this command for MEMORY monitoring ("mem" is argument for "metrics" script)
+CMD ["python", "./metrics", "cpu"]  # use this command for CPU monitoring ("cpu" is argument for "metrics" script) CMD ["python", "./metrics", "mem"]  # use this command for MEMORY monitoring ("mem" is argument for "metrics" script)

-Building Docker image
+ # Building Docker image
 Use this command for building the image: docker build .

-How to start the Metrics script in container
+ # How to start the Metrics script in container
 Use this command for starting script in the container: docker run --name test <container_ID>